The Original Los Angeles Farmers Market at the corner of Third and Fairfax and is a fascinating place to spend the day.

-Farmers market stores offer a remarkable selection of fresh fruits along with candy, baked goods, homemade ice cream, wines, meats, and poultry.
+Farmers market stores offer a remarkable selection of fresh fruits, along with candy, baked goods, homemade ice cream, wines, meats, and poultry.

 Restaurants Los Angeles Farmers Market

 The LA Farmers Market is full of atmosphere and friendly people.
-Once you visit the market you will be making this trip over and over again.
-Plan on spending, at least, two hours at the market and then another hour or so at the adjacent Grove shopping center.
+Once you visit the market, you will be making this trip over and over again.
+Plan on spending, at least two hours at the market, and then another hour or so at the adjacent Grove shopping center.

-The Grove has more restaurants, major stores, movie theaters and some of the best people-watching in all of LA.
+The Grove has more restaurants, major stores, movie theaters, and some of the best people-watching in all of LA.
 Between the two attractions, there is more than enough to keep you busy all day long.

 Parking at the farmers market can be a problem at the weekend, the lot is quite small, so you end up driving around until someone leaves.
-More parking can be found at the Grove shopping district which has a multi-story parking building.
+There is more parking at the Grove shopping district, which has a multi-story parking building.
 Make sure you get your parking validated from the place you park at Farmers Market or the Grove.
 The first two hours are free.